Inteleon818/sandbox/README.md

 # sandbox
-"Test atrea" A repository used for testing purposes to learn about GitHub's unique features.
+"Test area" A repository used for testing purposes to learn about GitHub's unique features.